dagophil/autocontext/README.md

 on the files `to_predict0.h5/raw` and `to_predict1.h5/raw`.
 First, you have to train the autocontext (see above).
 The trained autocontext is saved in the cache folder, say this is the folder `training/cache`.
 Now you can call the batch prediction:
 * `python autocontext.py --batch_predict training/cache --ilastik /usr/local/ilastik/run_ilastik.sh --files to_predict0.h5/raw to_predict1.h5/raw`

 You can also use the placeholder * to predict a whole folder of files.
 In order to prevent the automatic command line expansion, you may have to enclose the filename in quotes: you have to enclose the filename in quotes:
 * `python autocontext.py --batch_predict training/cache --ilastik /usr/local/ilastik/run_ilastik.sh --files "*.h5/raw"`

+Please keep in mind, that you need a cache folder for the batch prediction, too.
+It may be a good idea to use different cache folders for training and batch prediction.

 ## Prevent OSError in autocontext iteration
 If possible, replace your ilastik.py by autocontxt/ilastik_mods/ilastik-1.1.X/ilastik.py and start autocontext with the --predict_file flag.
 This prevents the OSError "Argument list too long" in the prediction step of the autocontext iteration.